Applications of perverse sheaves in commutative algebra: Introduction

 This paper had a rather long gestation period (the first version was ready in 2016) during which it was ``unofficially distributed'' in preprint form to various people.\footnote{During the long preparation period of this paper, some of the results/techniques discussed here have been rediscovered independently.
-These include, for example, \cite{RSW2} for results in characteristic zero, and \cite{CassPerv, BaudinDual} for results in positive characteristic.} We apologize for the long delay in its completion.
+These include, for example, \cite{RSW2} for results in characteristic zero, and \cite{CassPerv, BaudinDual, CassLau} for results in positive characteristic.} We apologize for the long delay in its completion.
 We had conversations with and feedback from a number of colleagues on the material in this article, including Robert Cass, Jacob Lurie, Linquan Ma, Mircea Musta\c t\u a, Mihnea Popa, Karl Schwede, and Jakub Witaszek.
+We are also most grateful to the anonymous referee for their insightful comments and suggestions, which improved the paper significantly.